aubarb/The-Oracle/README.md

 # The Oracle Project

-Javascript program that randomly generates a prediction for the user.
+Javascript program that randomly generates a prediction for the user: https://the-oracle-6a7f1.web.app/

 ## Description